wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is the Wisconsin Traffic Ticketing System?

 The Wisconsin Department of Transportation enforces the Wisconsin Driving Point System.
 This system grades different traffic offenses according to the degree of severity by allocating penalties in the form of points.
 The accumulation of points often results in stiffer penalties.
 Driving points in Wisconsin also constitute a part of the rap sheets of such individuals.
-In general, an accumulation of 12 points and above within a 12-month time frame will result in the suspension of a driver’s license.
-The number of points also informs the amount of time allocated to suspension:
+In general, an accumulation of 12 points and above within a 12-month time frame may result in the suspension of a driver’s license.
+The number of points also impacts the amount of time allocated to suspension:

 • 12 to 16 two months